-Section 2.
-All binding action of the Council shall be by majority vote of those present, provided that a quorum shall consist of not less than eight members.

 Section 3.
+All binding action of the Council shall be by majority vote of those present, provided that a quorum shall consist of not less than nine members.

+Section 4.
 Members of the Council shall vote in person, except as set forth in Section 5 of this Article.

-Section 4.
-The Chairperson of the Section may, and upon the request of any member of the Council shall, submit or cause to be submitted in writing, to each of the members of the Council, any proposition upon which the Council may be authorized to act, and the members of the Council may vote upon such proposition or propositions so submitted, by communicating their votes thereon, in writing over their respective signatures to the Secretary, who shall record upon his or her minutes each proposition so submitted, and shall report to the Council at the next regularly scheduled meeting.
-As used herein, the term “writing” shall include communications via electronic mail.
-When electronic mail is used, an electronic signature rather than an actual signature may be provided.

 Section 5.
+The Chair of the Section may, and upon the request of any member of the Council shall, submit or cause to be submitted in writing, to each of the members of the Council, any proposition upon which the Council may be authorized to act.
+The members of the Council may vote upon such proposition or propositions so submitted by communicating their votes thereon in writing over their respective signatures to the Secretary, who shall record upon his or her minutes each proposition so submitted, and shall report to the Council at the next regularly scheduled meeting.
+As used herein, the term “writing” shall include communications via email.
+When email is used, an electronic signature rather than an actual signature may be provided.

-A member of the Council who is absent at two consecutive meetings or from four regular meetings during the annual period from July through June, without having been previously excused by the Chair shall be deemed to have resigned unless the Council votes to excuse the absence.
+Section 6.
+A member of the Council who is absent at two consecutive regularly scheduled meetings, or from four such meetings during the annual period from August through June, without having been previously excused by the Chair shall be deemed to have resigned unless the Council votes to excuse the absence.
 The vacancy shall be filled for the unexpired term by the Chair of the Council upon consent of a majority of a quorum of the Council at a meeting of the Council.

-Section 6.
-The Council shall submit to the State Bar accounting department on a monthly basis copies of all statements from financial institutions, check registers and evidences of deposit.
+Section 7.
+The Council shall submit to the State Bar accounting department on a monthly basis copies of all financial information necessary to prepare the financial statements.
 The Council shall submit to the State Bar by July 15th of each year a financial report for the preceding fiscal year ending May 31st which includes a balance sheet and income statement.
 The Council shall comply with the Investment Standard of the State Bar Board Policy Manual.
 The Treasurer of the Council shall perform these functions.

 Section 1.
-The Annual Meeting of the Section shall be during the Annual Meeting of the State Bar of Texas, in the same city or place as such Annual Meeting of the State Bar of Texas, with such program and order of business as may be arranged by the Council.
+The Annual Meeting of the Section shall be the second Friday in June, at the Texas Law Center in Austin, Texas, with such program and order of business as may be arranged by the Council.

 Section 2.
-Special meetings of the Section may be called by the Chairperson upon approval of Council, at such time and place as the Council may determine.
+Special meetings of the Section may be called by the Chair upon approval of Council, at such time and place as the Council may determine.